dgryski/go-perfbook/performance.md

 >
 > -- <cite>Douglas W. Jones, University of Iowa</cite>

+and

+>    Rule 3.
+Fancy algorithms are slow when n is small, and n is usually small.
+>    Fancy algorithms have big constants.
+Until you know that n is frequently going
+>    to be big, don't get fancy.
+>
+>    Rule 4.
+Fancy algorithms are buggier than simple ones, and they're much
+>    harder to implement.
+Use simple algorithms as well as simple data structures.
+> -- <cite>"Notes on C Programming" (Rob Pike, 1989)</cite>

 The added complexity has to be enough that the payoff is actually worth it.
 Another example is cache eviction algorithms.
 Different algorithms can have much higher complexity for only a small improvement in hit ratio.
 Of course,